StephenBrown2/drupal-updater/README.md

 Assumptions:
 ------------
-# Drush and git are installed and accessible in the PATH of the script,
+1. Drush and git are installed and accessible in the PATH of the script.
-# The current directory is at least the root of a Drupal installation,
-and actions such as 'drush up' can take place.
+2. The current directory is at least the root of a Drupal installation, and actions such as 'drush up' can take place.
 This means, for now, that this does not work in the root of a multi-site installation, you need to be inside a site directory.
 This should change soon.
-# The current directory is inside a git repository
+3. The current directory is inside a git repository.
-# There are no uncommitted changes or untracked files, in other words,
-the git repository must be 'clean'.
+4. There are no uncommitted changes or untracked files, in other words, the git repository must be 'clean'.

 Usage: